-REITs are required to distribute 90% of their annual taxable income in the form of dividends to shareholders.
-Yield-hungry investors thus have a large appetite for such stocks.
-This has enabled the industry to stand out and gain a footing over the last 15–20 years.
-(See: Is GRID a better Utility ETF choice?)
+In addition to capital appreciation, yield-hungry investors continue to have a large appetite for REIT stocks as the U.S. law requires these to distribute 90% of their annual taxable income in the form of dividends to shareholders.
+This unique feature made the REIT industry stand out and gain a solid footing over the past 15–20 years.

-As of Sep 30, 2013, the dividend yield of the FTSE NAREIT All REITs Index was 4.34%.
-The yield of the FTSE NAREIT All Equity REITs Index was 3.68% while the FTSE NAREIT Mortgage REITs Index delivered a dividend yield of 11.33%.
-Clearly, the REITs continued to offer solid yields and outpaced the 2.14% dividend yield offered by the S&P 500 as of Sep 30.
+As of May 30, the dividend yield of the FTSE NAREIT All REITs Index was 3.97%.
+The yield of the FTSE NAREIT All Equity REITs Index was 3.49% while the FTSE NAREIT Mortgage REITs Index yielded 9.55%.
+Clearly, the REITs continued to offer solid yields and outpaced the 2.01% dividend yield offered by the S&P 500 as of that date.

 Exploring the Sector through ETFs